ladybirdweb/faveo-server-images/docs/installation/providers/community/generic.md

 ## Prerequisites

 If you don't want to use Docker, the best way to setup the project is to use the same configuration that [Homestead](https://laravel.com/docs/homestead) uses.
-Basically, Monica depends on the following:
+Basically, Faveo depends on the following:

 -   [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
--   PHP 7.2+
+-   PHP 7.3+
 -   [Composer](https://getcomposer.org/)
 -   [MySQL](https://www.mysql.com/)
 -   Optional: Redis or Beanstalk

 **Git:** Git should come pre-installed with your server.
 If it doesn't - use the installation instructions in the link.

-**PHP:** Install php7.2 minimum, with these extensions:
+**PHP:** Install php7.3 minimum, with these extensions:

 -   curl
 -   bcmath